 The Turkic army struck a deal with Jebe and before long the Mongol army had destroyed the alliance force.
 Given that they had now acquired extra men it is safe to assume that they numbered now, just over 20,000 troops.
 Penetrating further was easy going until the Rus princes heard that the Mongols were planning to take Kiev, at this point the princes accumulated as many troops as they could and set about trying to rid their land of the Mongols.

 With 80,000 men in front of them, Subutai came up with a bold and innovative plan that is still used in military exercises today.
-Essentially the Mongols knew that having the 80,000 men densely packed in a pitched battle would ultimately mean that they would succumb so they sent their force in with the sole aim of feigning a retreat.
+Essentially the Mongols knew that facing 80,000 men densely packed in a pitched battle would ultimately mean that they would lose on numbers alone.
+Instead, they sent their force in with the sole aim of feigning a retreat.
 Accomplished horsemen, the Mongol horde turned and caused the Rus army to think they had them on the back foot, giving chase.

 Over distance (and 11 full days of riding) this spread out the Rus forces considerably and instead of moving as a solid single unit they were disjointed and without

 By the time the bulk of the Rus forces had caught up to the lead packs the Mongols were in full rampage mode, charging

 Subutai had also sent out two outlying “wings” that co-ordinated to flank and destroy the remainder of the Rus army in what can only be described as a bloodbath.
 Mongol losses were minimal and Rus losses were staggeringly heavy with an estimated 60,000 to 70,000 men killed in the manoeuvre.